Aaron-Bird/BoostNote-Legacy/PULL_REQUEST_TEMPLATE.md

 <!--
 Please make sure you fill in these checkboxes, your PR will be reviewed faster if we know exactly what it does.

+Put an `x` in all the boxes that apply.
 -->
 ## Type of changes